securesvet/mursvet/README.md

 I'm going to add a lot of interesting features in the closest future.

+You can see what it looks like now here: http://www.mursvet.ru

 ## How to run?

 First, run the development server: